aziflaj/crabify/README.md

 # deploy coprophages
 $ kubectl apply -f 00-coprophage-deployment.yml
 ```

-Now you have one consumer per each Kafka topic.
+Now you have one consumer per each Kafka topic, storing events in Cassandra.